This degree has three stages, each comprising 120 credits.

 - Counselling psychology is a branch of chartered psychology with its own training route.
 The first step is a BPS-accredited psychology degree like this one.

-- Counselling – if you are interested in a career in this area you will need to do professional training in counselling with practice-based elements, such as the Foundation Degree in Counselling (X09) offered by the OU in partnership with the Counselling and Psychotherapy Central Awarding Body (CPCAB).
+- Counselling – if you are interested in a career in this area you will need to do professional training in counselling with practice-based elements, such as the Diploma of Higher Education in Counselling (W09) which is offered by the OU in partnership with the Counselling and Psychotherapy Central Awarding Body (CPCAB).